sky-uk/osprey/README.md

 a refresh token, so that a client can request a new token without the need of user interaction.

-The current usage of osprey is such that it was decided to discard the refresh token, to prevent a compromised token to be active for more than a configured amount of time.
+The current usage of Osprey is such that it was decided to discard the refresh token, to prevent a compromised token to be active for more than a configured amount of time.
 If the need arises, this could be reintroduced and enabled/disabled by configuration.

-### Apiserver
+### API server
-The Kubernetes apiserver needs to [enable the OIDC Authentication](https://kubernetes.io/docs/admin/authentication/#configuring-the-api-server) in order for the kubectl requests to be authenticated and then authorised.
+The Kubernetes API server needs to [enable the OIDC Authentication](https://kubernetes.io/docs/admin/authentication/#configuring-the-api-server) in order for the kubectl requests to be authenticated and then authorised.

 Some of those flags have been mentioned in the [configuration](#osprey-serve-auth).